sharkrf/osw-http-api/README.md

 settings.

 If *finish* is 1 in the query, then already stored init settings will be copied to all needed places in the config.
+If *commonsettings* in the *net-wl* interface is 1, then the settings will be copied to all configuration profiles.
 If openSPOT2 will reconnect to the Wi-Fi network after *finish* is set to 1 in the query, *reconnect* is set to 1 in the response.

 Request (optional):
 ```json